P.S. 73, South Bronx

 Story Pirates: serves more than 250 students

-Fordham Honors Enrichment Program: weekly newspaper project with college mentors
+Honors Enrichment Program: weekly newspaper with college mentors

 Pearson ABC Book Program: 50 students and families receive books